hazratali/hazratali.github.io/_news/announcement_7.md

 related_posts: false
 ---

-**Lead co-chair**: I am chairing and organizing [Workshop on Foundation AI Models in Biomedical Imaging](https://hazratali.github.io/faibi2025/) at the [2025 IEEE International Symposium on Biomedical Imaging](https://biomedicalimaging.org/2025/), Houston, Texas, USA.
+**Lead co-chair**: I am chairing and organizing [Special Session on AI in Surgery](https://hazratali.github.io/aisur/) at the [2025 Conference on Medical Image Understanding and Analysis](https://conferences.leeds.ac.uk/miua/), MIUA 2025, in Leeds, UK.